tradle/react-native-level/README.md

-# react-level
+# react-native-level

 levelup API wrapper for react-native AsyncStorage.

-This modules is a wrapper for our other module [asyncstorage-down](https://github.com/tradle/asyncstorage-down), which does all the real work
+This modules is a wrapper for our other module [asyncstorage-down](https://github.com/tradle/asyncstorage-down), which does all the real work and is implementing the leveldown API

 ```js
 var level = require('react-level')